wcauchois/program-builder/website/docs/api/program-builder.ivaluedflagcommonoptions.metavar.md

 ## IValuedFlagCommonOptions.metavar property

 A metavariable for the flag used in help text generation.
-Defaults to [IValuedFlagCommonOptions.dest](./program-builder.ivaluedflagcommonoptions.dest.md)<!-- -->.
+Defaults to `dest`<!-- -->.

 <b>Signature:</b>